danomatika/ofxLua/README.md

     		string aString;
     };

-*MyBindings.h*, your custom bindings:
+*MyBindings.i*, your custom SWIG interface file:

-    #pragma once
+   	%module my
+    %{
+    // include any needed headers here
     #include "ofMain.h"
-    #include "ofxLua.h"

-    // your custom code
-    #include "MyCode.h"

-    class MyBindings {

-    	public:

-    		// static function called when binding
-    		static void bind(ofxLua& lua) {

-    			// creates bindings within the "my" namespace,
-    			// you can use whatever module name you want
-    			// except for "of" as it's used by the ofxLuaBindings
-    			//
-    			luabind::module(lua, "my") [

-    			    // make sure there is a "," after every definition,
-    			    // but no comma after the last definition

-                    // this is bound to lua as "my.function()",
-                    // again you can rename this to whatever
+    %}

-                    // you want but it's best practice to
+    // include custom code you want to be wrapped,
-                    // keep the names similar to the C++ names
-                    //
-    				def("function", &myFunction),

-                    // this is a class bound to Lua,
+    // note the '%' instead of '#' as '%include' is a SWIG
-                    //
-                    // it's Lua constructor is coolClass = my.CoolClass()
-                    // see also the member functions & member variable bindings,
-                    // also getInt & setInt are combined into a property in Lua
-                    // as "anInt"
-                    //
-                    // note: no comma's between member functions & property
+    // command to wrap code in the given header
+    %include "MyCode.h"

-                    // definitions, you will need a comma at the end of the
+    // that's it, swig will handle the rest!
-                    // class if you have any further definitions below it
-                    //
-                    class_<MyCoolClass>("CoolClass")
-                        .def(constructor<>())
-                        .def(constructor<float>())
-                        .def("doSomething", &MyCoolClass::doSomething)
-                        .property("anInt", &MyCoolClass::getInt, &MyCoolClass::setInt)
-                        .def_readwrite("aString", &MyCoolClass:aString)
-    			];
-    		}
-    };

-Now call this in your project after initing an ofxLua instance:
+Now call SWIG to generate your .cpp wrapper:

-    #include "MyBindings.h"
-    ...
-    lua.init();
-    lua.bind<MyBindings>;

-Note: *You need to calls this every time you init an ofxLua instance as the bindings are cleared when the Lua state is cleared.*
+    swig -c++ -lua -fcompact -fvirtual -I../../../libs/openFrameworks MyBindings.i

+*Make sure to add search paths to headers used by your code (aka the "-I" line in the command above).*

+If all went well, SWIG will have generated the `MyBindings_wrap.cxx` C++ file.
+Put this into your project's source directory and build it with your project.

-If everything is working, you should be able to call your bindings in lua:
+If everything is working, you should be able to call your bindings in Lua using your new "my" module:

     aNumber = my.function(3.45)